Mogito Open Access Journals of Oncology & Cancer Studies (MJOCS) Publication Ethics

 4. Publisher Responsibilities

-• Upholding editorial and academic independence
+- Upholding editorial and academic independence

-• Supporting global access to high-quality cancer research
+- Supporting global access to high-quality cancer research

-• Investigating and addressing any instances of publishing misconduct
+- Investigating and addressing ethical misconduct

 5. Handling Research Misconduct

-MJOCS investigates all allegations of misconduct, including:
+MJOCS investigates all allegations including:

-• Plagiarism or duplicate publication
+- Plagiarism or duplicate publication

-• Data manipulation or fabrication
+- Data manipulation or fabrication

-• Authorship disputes
+- Authorship disputes

 6. Retraction & Correction Policy

-• Corrigendum – For author-reported corrections
+- Corrigendum – Author-requested corrections

 Commitment to Integrity